Dibz15/eclipse-photography/README.md

 ![filtered partial eclipse image taken with my Nikon D5500](./media/DSC_0037_1.jpg)

-If you've looked into automating eclipse photography on a Mac, you've probably found the same thing we did: the tooling is thin, the Nikon-specific behavior is undocumented, and most guides assume a newer body or specific software.
+If you've looked into automating eclipse photography on a Mac, you've probably found the same thing I did: the tooling is thin, the Nikon-specific behavior is undocumented, and most guides assume a newer camera body or specific software.
 [Eclipse Maestro](http://xjubier.free.fr/en/site_pages/solar_eclipses/Solar_Eclipse_Maestro_Photography_Software.html) used to be the free tool of choice, but unfortunately it doesn't support newer macOS builds.
-This project exists because none of the existing options for macOS (that I could find) were both *hands-off* and *trustworthy* for an event that happens once, lasts about ninety seconds, and cannot be reshot!
+This project exists because none of the existing options for macOS (that I could find) were both *hands-off* and *trustworthy* for an event that happens once, lasts only ninety seconds, and cannot be reshot!
 Please note that while this repo was designed and tested for macOS, much of the code may still work on other OSes.
 Feel free to try or adapt for your use-case.

 ## What it does